-Because we live in a computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO score was developed by Fair Isaac and Company.
+Each of the three credit agencies has its own formula for building your credit score.
+The original FICO model was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors in calculating a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors in calculating your credit score:

-- Credit Card Balances - How many accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Each of these is assigned a value and a weight.
-Each formula produces a single number which varies slightly from one agency to another.
-Credit scores can be as low as 300 and as high as 800.
+The result is one number.
+FICO scores can be as low as 300 and as high as 800.
 Higher is always better.
-Most home buyers have a score above 620.
+Most home buyers these days have a score above 620.

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.